JENNIFER LEVIN-TAVARES: EXECUTIVE DIRECTOR

 Burgess Hodges: Graphic Design

-I was raised by a village at Temple Sinai in Portsmouth, and was a member when it merged with Ohef Sholom.
-I have taught various Sunday School Classes here and at Temple Sinai.
-I have created art in many forms over the years from miniatures, to painting, cakes, and more.
-You can see some of my work in my Etsy store https://www.etsy.com/shop/
+Burgess attended The Governor’s School for Art, The Corcoran School of Art, and VCU.
+Burgess was originally a member of Temple Sinai in Portsmouth before it merged with Ohef Sholom.
+He has taught various Sunday School Classes here and at Temple Sinai.
+He has created art in many forms over the years from miniatures, to painting, cakes, and more.

 graphics@ohefsholom.org